De Kuip: History

+Failed new stadium plans

+From 2006, Feyenoord began working on plans for a new stadium, initially planned for completion in 2017 and with an estimated capacity of 85,000 seats.
+In 2014, Feyenoord decided to renovate the existing stadium, expanding its capacity to 70,000, as well as adding a retractable roof.
+Construction was planned to start in summer 2015 and finish in 2018, with an estimated €200 million cost.
+Plans included a new training facility costing an extra €16 million.

+In March 2016, Feyenoord announced that they instead preferred building a new stadium.
+In May 2017, the city of Rotterdam agreed with a plan to build a new stadium with a capacity of 63,000 seats.
+In December 2019, Feyenoord announced that if construction of the new stadium was given the final go-ahead in 2020 the stadium would open in the summer of 2025.
+On 21 April 2022, managing director Dennis te Kloesse announced that the club would not proceed with renovating the existing stadium or building a new one.

 Facilities and related buildings

-Next to De Kuip and Feyenoord's training ground there is another, but smaller, sports arena, the Topsportcentrum Rotterdam.
-This arena hosts events in many sports and in various levels of competition.
-Some examples of sports that can be seen in the topsportcentrum are judo, volleyball and handball.
+Next to De Kuip and Feyenoord's training ground there is another, smaller sports arena, the Topsportcentrum Rotterdam.
+This arena hosts events in many sports and in various levels of competition, including in judo, volleyball, and handball.

 Commercial uses

 Football history

-De Kuip is currently the home stadium of football club Feyenoord, one of the traditional top teams in the Netherlands.
-It has also long been one of the home grounds of the Netherlands national football team, having hosted over 150 international matches, with the first one being a match against Belgium on 2 May 1937.
+De Kuip is currently the home stadium of football club Feyenoord, traditionally one of the top teams in the Netherlands.
+It has also long been one of the home grounds of the Netherlands national football team, having hosted over 150 international matches, the first international match at the stadium was a match against Belgium on 2 May 1937.
 In 1963, De Kuip staged the final of the European Cup Winners' Cup, with Tottenham Hotspur becoming the first British club to win a European trophy, defeating Atlético Madrid 5–1.
-A record ten European finals have taken place in the stadium, the last one being the 2002 UEFA Cup Final in which Feyenoord, coincidentally playing a home match, defeated Borussia Dortmund 3–2.
-As a result, Feyenoord holds the distinction of being the only club to win a one-legged European final in their own stadium.
+The stadium has hosted a record ten European finals, the last being the 2002 UEFA Cup Final in which Feyenoord, coincidentally playing a home match, defeated Borussia Dortmund 3–2.
 In 2000, the Feijenoord stadium hosted the final of Euro 2000, played in the Netherlands and Belgium, where France defeated Italy 2–1 in extra time.
+The stadium also hosted the 2023 UEFA Nations League Final.

 Concerts

-The stadium has hosted concerts since 1978.
-Among the first performers at De Kuip were Bruce Springsteen and Eric Clapton.
-David Bowie held his dress rehearsals and subsequently opened his 1987 Glass Spider Tour at the stadium.